- Comprehensive On-Site Endocrinology and Andrology Laboratory: CAP, CLIA and OSHA certified - no deficiencies

 August 2012 - ACFS, a top infertility clinic in Arizona, again passes CAP on site inspection with no deficiencies.
 Comments by the reviewer included, "Very well run program.
 Excellent laboratory staff and exemplary at every level".
 Official notification was mailed to Arizona Center for Fertility Studies and a "thank you" for ACFS participation in the CAP's Laboratory Accreditation Program, the "gold standard" in laboratory accreditation.

-September 2014 - ACFS, a top infertility clinic in the Southwest, again passes CAP's on-site inspection with no deficiencies and/or recommendations for improvement.
+September 2014 - ACFS, a top infertility clinic in the Southwest, again passes CAP's on-site inspection.
 CAP-accredited laboratories must adhere to rigorous regulatory requirements to achieve accreditation.
 "We thank you ACFS for your institution's participation in the CAP Laboratory Accreditation Program, the 'gold standard' in laboratory accreditation".

-August 2016 - ACFS, a top infertility clinic in the Southwest, passes CAP's new and more rigorous on-site inspection with one minor deficiency (already corrected) and no recommendations for improvement.
+August 2016 - ACFS, a top infertility clinic in the Southwest, passes CAP's new and more rigorous on-site inspection.
 CAP-accredited laboratories must adhere to rigorous regulatory requirements to achieve accreditation.
 "We thank you ACFS for your institution's participation in the CAP Laboratory Accreditation Program, the 'gold standard' in laboratory accreditation".

 Established in 1988 by an act of Congress, a laboratory under CLIA is defined as any facility which performs laboratory testing on specimens derived from humans for the purpose of providing information for the diagnosis, prevention, treatment of disease, or impairment of, or assessment of health.
 CLIA establishes quality standards to ensure the accuracy, reliability and timeliness of patient test results regardless of who is performing the test.
 The objective of the CLIA program is to ensure quality laboratory testing.
 The agency sets standards to improve quality in all laboratory testing and includes specifications for quality control, quality assessment, patient test management, personnel and proficiency testing.
 The program monitors all clinical laboratories for compliance to federal (42 Code of Federal Regulations Part 493 Clinical Laboratory Improvement Amendments of 1988 (CLIA)) and state requirements.
 The program conducts on-site inspections for compliance, monitors accuracy and reliability of testing via proficiency review of testing scores/reports, investigates complaints and answers both regulatory and technical questions related to clinical laboratories.
 In order to have CLIA certification all laboratory personal and tests offered have to go through regular proficiency testing.
 ACFS endocrinology and andrology (male testing) laboratories have been CLIA certified since its opening and with no deficiencies.